firmata/ConfigurableFirmata/readme.md

 If you create a wrapper library, prepend the name with 'Firmata'.
 Hence 'FirmataEncoder' in the referenced example.
 This will keep the wrapper libraries together in the user's Arduino libraries directory.

-A Firmata wrapper template library will be published soon along with instructions for creating a wrapper library.

 ## Firmata Client Libraries
 Not all client libraries officially support ConfigurableFirmata, but the protocol implementation is the same as for StandardFirmata, so most libraries should work.
 These have been tested: